-In the previous post I mentioned briefly about how I needed to learn more about network monitoring and decided to give GroundWork Monitoring Enterprise Quickstart a try.
+In the previous post, I mentioned briefly how I needed to learn more about network monitoring and decided to give GroundWork Monitoring Enterprise Quickstart a try.

-I started of by purchasing the Enterprise Quickstart SUSE-Powered Virtual Appliance for $59 a year.
+I started off by purchasing the Enterprise Quickstart SUSE-Powered Virtual Appliance for $59 a year.

 Payment can be made via credit card or Paypal after which I received an email from GroundWork Open Source on my download details.